The University of Oxford intends to appoint to the Wallis Professorship of Mathematics from 1 October 2022 or as soon as possible thereafter.

-The Mathematical Institute proposes to appoint an Associate Professor, or Professor, of Networks and Nonlinear Systems from 1 September 2017 or as soon as possible thereafter.
-The successful candidate will be offered a Tutorial Fellowship at Somerville College under arrangements described in the job description.
-The combined University and College salary scale has a minimum point of £45,066 per annum.
+The Mathematical Institute proposes to appoint an Associate Professor (or Professor) of Complex Systems from 1 September 2022 or as soon as possible thereafter.
+The successful candidate will be appointed to a Tutorial Fellowship at Lincoln College, under arrangements described in the attached job description.

 Please find below a list of vacancies in Mathematics which are currently open for applications at Oxford colleges.
 Note that these vacancies are not administered by the Mathematical Institute.
 Applicants will need to click on the individual apply links to view the details for each vacancy, including the further particulars, and to apply directly via the College website.
 Informal enquiries should be directed to the contact as stated on the College advertisement.

 We are seeking a talented postdoctoral researcher to take up a Titchmarsh Research Fellowship in Mathematical Physics.
 This prestigious Fellowship at the University of Oxford is full-time, and fixed-term for up to 36 months.

 We invite applications for a Postdoctoral Research Associate with a background in stochastic analysis, to work alongside Dr Benjamin Fehrman at the Mathematical Institute, University of Oxford.
 The position is full time, fixed-term for 36 months, and the post-holder will be supported by external funding from the EPSRC.

 We invite applications for two Postdoctoral Research Associates to join Professor Dawid Kielak and his thriving research team to conduct research in Geometric Group Theory.
 Both positions are fixed-term for two years, and the post-holders will be based at the Mathematical Institute, University of Oxford.